tabreturn/tabreturn.github.io/_posts/2019-02-08-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </figcaption>
 </figure>

-You already know how to programme a number of these filters manually.
+You already know how to program a number of these filters manually.
 If you are wondering how `DILATE` works, it's a kernel that replaces the matrix centre pixel with its brightest neighbour; the `ERODE`, on the other hand, picks the darkest.
 Note that the effect manipulates everything drawn before the `filter()` line.
 Any subsequent code is unaffected.
 For example:

 {% highlight py %}
 ...